Student Records and Transcripts

 An Official Transcript of the student academic record is created and maintained by the Office of the University Registrar.

-You can request an Official Transcript on-line through your Student Center or by submitting a Transcript Request form to the Office of the University Registrar.
+You can request an Official Transcript online through myStudentSystem or by submitting a Transcript Request form to the Office of the University Registrar.

-Upon proper authorization, transcripts can be mailed, faxed, picked up in person by the student, or picked up by or sent to anyone other than the student.
+Transcripts are considered confidential information and will not be released without proper authorization.
+Transcripts will be issued only as authorized on the official request, this can include mail, fax, or pick up in person by an authorized third party.
 Additionally, Official Transcripts can be sent electronically to member institutions of the Alberta Post-Secondary Application System.
-MacEwan University requires proper authorization to have transcripts sent to institutions, employers, legal counsel and other agencies or picked-up by a Third Party.
+MacEwan University requires proper authorization to have transcripts sent to institutions, employers, legal counsel and other agencies.
 If you want the transcript(s) sent to someone other than yourself or a post-secondary institution, be sure to specify the name and address including postal code.

 MacEwan University utilizes the Alberta Common Grading Scheme for the reporting of final grades in credit courses.
 All final grades are reported to the Office of the University Registrar using letter grades.
 Letter grades shall be converted to the four-point grading scale for the calculation of a Grade Point.